 ‘The shop used to sell dried pigs bladders which you could blow up like a balloon, tie with string and then use for footballs.
 The bladders were usually filled with lard with HARRIS printed on them in blue, and they were hung in the window of the shop.’

 ‘Mum used to send us there to get melts (spleen) for the cat.
 I still remember her divi number 1230.
 The rib and neck bones from Harris’s made a lovely tasty stew.
 I remember Mr Ponting who worked there.
 Happy memories.’

 ‘I remember going in there after school with a couple of pence to buy broken pies and pasties.
 Sawdust on floor and a big red ham slicing machine.’

-One of my greatest pleasures has been looking at aerial photos of Calne over time – seeing how it expanded as Harris grew.
+One of my greatest pleasures has been looking at early aerial photos of Calne – seeing how the town expanded as Harris grew.
 I’ve also enjoyed looking through pictures of the factory after the closure, abandoned buildings and rooms stripped down to a shell.
-And the demolition pictures.
-I do love a good demolition picture and there are plenty.
-Some are excellent photographs – atmospheric and quite beautiful.
-Heaps of rubble, skeletons of buildings and derelict sites.
+I do love a good demolition picture too, and there are plenty of those.
+Those photographs are very atmospheric, sad but also quite beautiful.
+Heaps of rubble, skeletons of buildings and derelict sites; what lies beneath.

 I hope that the book won’t be delayed for too long.
 I know from Facebook that Calne people love reading about their home town – and people from around the world with connections to Calne have a great feeling of nostalgia for the place and Harris in particular.

-I shall just keep going.
-Gathering my material together and ordering it into some coherent story of the life of the factory which spanned over 200 years.
+I shall just keep going, gathering material together and ordering it into some coherent story of the life of the factory which spanned over 200 years.
 And of course, there are loads of pictures of produce to drool over, even though I know now, how most of them were made.
 I may need to put a warning on the cover – ‘Not for vegans and those of a delicate disposition.’